nidup/manipulate-google-sheets-api-in-php/README.md

-# Manipulate JSON Data in PHP 🐘
+# Manipulate Google Sheets API in PHP 🐘

 Code examples for the tutorial [How to Use Google Sheets API in PHP?](https://www.nidup.io/blog/manipulate-google-sheets-in-php-with-api).